in-toto/attestation/ITE/6/README.md

 ## Reason for separate Statement and Predicate layers

-There [Statement] layer has a fixed schema while the [Predicate] layer has an arbitrary schema.
+The [Statement] layer has a fixed schema while the [Predicate] layer has an arbitrary schema.
 Furthermore, the fixed Statement schema has a `subject` and `predicateType`.
 There are two main reasons for this.